K-12 Schools COVID-19 Testing Program

 One may opt in or opt out at any time with a 30 day lead time for the scheduling change.

-Registration is completed on the Color online platform.
+Registration is completed on the COVIDSafe online platform.
 Paper based registration is available as needed.

 - Testing can take place in a designated location with the testers going to the testing team or the testing team can go from class to class with a mobile testing station.